tomwhartung/jmws_accoutrements/doc/ubuntu/2025a-fresh_installs_of_24.04/3a-install_24.04-barbara.md

 ## WTF Is up With Switching Workspaces With Shift-Ctrl-Arrow_keys??

 - When (if?) get Ctrl-Alt-Arrow keys shortcut to switch desktops working:
+  - Use this as a work-around:
-  - System Settings -> Workspace -> Workspace Behavior:
-    - Workspace Behavior -> Screen Edges
+    - System Settings -> Workspace -> Workspace Behavior -> Screen Edges
-      - Switch desktop on edge: Only When Moving Windows
+      - Switch desktop on edge: Only When Moving Windows **OR** Always Enabled
+  - Figure out which one is preferred and make other hosts match